-The amount of unrecognized tax benefits that would impact the effective tax rate was \$9 million, \$9 million and \$4 million as of December 29, 2018, December 30, 2017 and December 31, 2016, respectively.
-The Company had no material amounts of accrued interest and accrued penalties related to unrecognized tax benefits as of December 29, 2018, December 30, 2017 and December 31, 2016.
+The amount of unrecognized tax benefits that would impact the effective tax rate wa\$17 million, \$9 million and \$9 million as of December 28, 2019, December 29, 2018 and December 30, 2017, respectively.
+The Company had no material amounts of accrued interest and accrued penalties related to unrecognized tax benefits as of December 28, 2019, December 29, 2018 and December 30, 2017.

-The Company does not believe it is reasonably possible that its unrecognized tax benefits will materially change in the next 12 months.
-However, the resolutions and/or closure of open audits are highly uncertain.
-The Company and its subsidiaries have several foreign, foreign provincial, and U.S. state audits in process at any one point in time.
+It is possible the Company may have tax audits close in the next 12 months that could materially change the balance of the uncertain tax benefits; however, the timing of tax audit closures and settlements are highly uncertain.
+The Company and its subsidiaries have several foreign and U.S. state audits in process at any one point in time.
 The Company has provided for uncertain tax positions that require a liability under the adopted method to account for uncertainty in income taxes.